Chael-BB/InnerCommand/README.md

-# InnerCommand v1.3.1
+# InnerCommand v1.4

-Emoji mood selector version with Zen layout.
+This version uses a 0–10 slider scale for mood tracking.